ashleymaeconard/arduino-cssi/README.md

 This multi-color light color changes when passing different voltages.
 Each of the three LEDs share a common cathode (negative) and there are three separate positives.

+1. Connect the RGB pins of the RGB LED (all pins but the longest one) to 270 ohm resistors.
+2. Connect the Digital IO pins (13,12,11) to the resistors.
+3. Ground the longest leg of the RGB LED.
+4. Set up the photo-resistor in a 5V voltage divider (look it up) with the photo-resistor at the lowest potential.
-1. Set up hardware.
-Make sure the groud pin of the LED is connected to ground on the Arduino.
+5. Connect the A0 pin of the Arduino to the middle of the voltage divider.
-2. Read through the declared variables, and locate digital pins 9, 10 and 11, and analog pin 0 on the Arduino.
-3. The `setup()` method will begin the serial communication between the Arduino, and the computer.
+6. The `setup()` method will begin the serial communication between the Arduino, and the computer.
 In the void setup() method,  assign the OUTPUT(s) and INPUT(s) using pinMode, for the red, green, blue and photo-resistor pins.
-4. The `loop()` method is the part of the code that will repeat continuously.
+7. The `loop()` method is the part of the code that will repeat continuously.
 In the void `loop()` method, set the time delay in milliseconds.
 NOTICE that the timing always operates in milliseconds, and not seconds.
-5. Now we will set the colors of the multi-color LED.
+8. Now we will set the colors of the multi-color LED.
 The colors change based on the reduction in voltage.
 As the digital number representing the measured voltage changes, the colors change from red, to yellow, to green, to turquoise, to blue, and to purple.
-6. Lastly, the `analogWrite()` function writes the color values to the LED.
+9. Lastly, the `analogWrite()` function writes the color values to the LED.
 Insert the inputs for the blue color.

 Party Lights
 -----